Read chapters

 "Enough of this.
 How did she make a lasting impression?
 Is she beautiful?"

 The question surprised Lord Nevill.
-When he met her, his frustration had clouded his ability to appreciate anything about her, and later, he was fascinated by her conversation and the fact that she dismissed him, twice.
-When he observed her in her box, his main target was her behaviour, especially the fact that she did not seem interested in him…better to say, in the other patrons.
-Was she beautiful?
-Her face, framed by her hat, came to mind again.
-If not beautiful in that classic sense, she was definitely… "Lovely.
-Lovely is the better word."
+When he met her, his frustration had clouded his ability to appreciate anything about her.
+Later, he was fascinated by her conversation and the fact that she dismissed him twice.
+When he observed her in her box, his primary focus was her behaviour, especially the fact that she did not seem interested in him.

-His chest tightened as he uttered the admission, as though the very word had caught in his throat.
-He had never thought of her in those terms – 'lovely' – yet as it left his lips, it rang truer than anything he had said in a long while.
-He cleared his throat, trying to brush it off, but the admission had been made, and now it lingered, quietly insistent.
 She had unsettled him, forced him to confront a side of himself he thought he had buried long ago.
 Catherine Berrington, with her sharp wit and defiance, had awakened something in him – a desire to be better, to be more than the man he had become.

 His mother and sister shared a look.